 Departure from Siem Reap to Battambang with Sightseeing

 Bamboo Train Battambang - The bamboo train, also called ‘norry’ in Cambodian, is a simple but essential form of transport in Cambodia.
 In contrast to the once-a-week passenger train, it is fast, always on time, and fun to ride!
 There is only one regular passenger train a week, traveling between Battambang and Phnom Penh, mostly at not more than walking speed, making the norry the preferred transport among Cambodians living and working along the tracks.
 The motor is started by pulling a rope, similar to starting a lawnmower.
 A stick is used as a lever, applying speed to the V-belt and slowly speeding up.
 The bamboo train can reach about 30km/h and more, with the tracks just a few centimeters below the passengers.
-The only way to slow down is to stop the engine; there are no brakes.
+The only way to slow down is to stop the engine, as there are no brakes.
 Due to the fact that there are many of these little trains operating, the tracks can be quite busy.
 When two bamboo trains meet, the one with the smallest load generally gives way to the larger one.
 This is done by everyone simply getting off the train, lifting off the frame with the engine, and thereafter the axles.
 All this usually takes no longer than a few seconds, enough time should the real train come.

 Krong Battambang - Battambang is the second-largest city in Cambodia, beautifully decorated with colonial buildings and traditional Cambodian houses.
 Some wooden houses are more than 100 years old, passed down from one generation to the next.
 Visitors can explore local village products such as sun-dried bananas, Khmer noodle making, Khmer cake, sticky rice cooked in bamboo, and Khmer fish paste (Pro Hok market).